mrjones-plip/mrjones-medic-scratch/app-building/readme.md

 ## create your gsheets files

-in google docs, copy this sheet to a new file called test_form:
+Copy this sheet to a new file called test_form:

 https://docs.google.com/spreadsheets/d/1EWwkyhhle05fHj5hoKlNgABNKOrgp30BFZrbpYT1AHU